 In order to understand the parameters of Iran-Armenia relations, the policies of the ruling regime in Azerbaijan toward Islamic Iran must be briefly examined.
 Ever since 1992, when Abulfaz Elchibey became the President of Azerbaijan, the attitude of Azerbaijan’s government toward Islamic Iran has been hostile and irrational.
 The officials in Baku have been consistently formulating policies on how to fragment Iran, or as they called it, “unify Azerbaijan” by annexing Tabriz.
 While a great deal of exertion and attention was focused on these “policy formulations,” an effective resistance plan to liberate the occupied region of Karabakh from Armenian nationalists failed to develop.

 Instead of attempting to secure as much support as possible from neighboring countries, the regime in Baku was constantly working to undermine relations between Moscow and Tehran.
 After Elchibey cleared the path for his boss, the KGB General Geidar Aliyev, to usurp power in Azerbaijan, the policy toward Iran while remaining unchanged, became slightly more refined.
 Unlike Elchibey, Aliyev did not openly proclaim that Azerbaijan should break up Iran.
 Instead he let the “independent” media publicize myths about Iranian participation in the occupation of Karabakh.
 Aliyev also signed several strategic economic, political and military deals with the US and Israel in order to preserve his clan in power.
-In addition to this, up until 2003, Pan-Turkism that openly called for partition of Iran was made a quasi-official state ideology in order to divert people’s bitterness over the loss of Karabakh toward something “great” but ultimately, unrealistic.
+In addition to this, up until 2003, Pan-Turkism that openly called for partition of Iran was made a quasi-official state ideology.
+In order to divert people’s bitterness over the loss of Karabakh toward something “great” but ultimately, unrealistic.

-It seems Iran lost patience in cooperating with the regime in Baku after it sent its own troops into the Fizuli region of Azerbaijan on September 2, 1992.
+It seems Iran lost patience in cooperating with the regime in Baku, after Tehran sent its own troops into the Fizuli region of Azerbaijan on September 2, 1992.
 In so doing, Iran organized a safety corridor for Azeris escaping the massacres of Armenian nationalists and later assisted in the arrival of 1,300 volunteers from Afghanistan to fight for Azerbaijan.
 The lack of reciprocity on behalf of Baku to Iran’s friendly gestures forced Tehran to slightly readjust its approach toward the conflict in Karabakh.

 Tehran began exerting pressure on the Azeri regime by developing economic ties with Armenia.
 It appears that Iran assumed its non-hostile relations with Armenia would make the people in Azerbaijan hold Aliyev’s regime accountable for deteriorating ties with Tehran which could have been of great assistance in liberating Karabakh.
 However, Iran miscalculated the effect this approach would have on the regime in Baku.
 By the time Karabakh was surrendered to Armenia, the regime in Baku completely cut out Azeri people from the decision-making process in the country’s affairs.
 Therefore, Iran’s calculated leverage against Aliyev’s regime — public opinion — was no longer relevant or available.